DataTalksClub/datatalksclub.github.io/_podcast/s04e02-build-your-own-data-pipeline.md

   time: '5:43'
   who: Alexey
 - line: "When you look back a few years, the thing that generally happened was \u2013\
-    \ and I've saw this everywhere \u2013 people were starting with data science and\
+    \ and I've seen this everywhere \u2013 people were starting with data science and\
     \ hired data scientists.
 They had some data lying around and the data scientists\
     \ analyzed this data.
 They had a few business ideas, \u201CWe could do this.
 We\
     \ could do that.\u201D And then they get to the data science track and they solved\